 A minimum of 9 elective hours are required and can be chosen from a customized selection of qualifying graduate courses in engineering, science, or business.
 These courses can be used to explore diverse areas of interest or clustered to provide depth in a secondary concentration such as supply chain management, aerospace systems, cybersecurity, or business analytics.

 Admission to MSE

-Promising applicants (GPA over 3.25) with a STEM background may gain admittance to the MSE by meeting the remaining requirements above and by completing a basic selection of courses in fundamentals of math, science, and core engineering topics.
-Some prerequisites may be necessary to fulfil these requirements.
+Promising applicants (GPA over 3.25) with a non-engineering STEM background may gain admittance to the MSE by meeting the requirements above and by completing a basic selection of courses in fundamentals of math, science, and core engineering topics.
+Some prerequisites may be necessary to fulfill these requirements.